-We were engaged by the City of Mount Ayr's management to perform this agreed-upon procedures engagement and conducted our engagement in accordance with attestation standards established by the American Institute of Certified Public Accountants.
+We were engaged by the City of Mount Ayr's management to perform this agreed-upon procedures engagement and conducted our engagement in accordance with attestation standards established by the American Institute of Certified Public Accountants and the standards for attestation engagements contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 We were not engaged to and did not conduct an examination or review engagement, the objective of which would be the expression of an opinion or conclusion, respectively, on specific accounting records and related information of the City, including compliance with specific Code of Iowa requirements.
 Accordingly, we do not express such an opinion or conclusion.
 Had we performed additional procedures, other matters might have come to our attention that would have been reported to you.